More Resources to Support Your 'Rockstar' Leadership Career

 Leaders who avoid dealing with poor performers are leaders who don't have a clear vision of their impact and purpose.
 It is vital that you have a clear picture of the type of team and organization you are creating.
 The results you want to see happen for you, your people, and your business.

 Write down the type of workplace you want to create.
 The difference you want to make.
 Not sure how to get started on this?
-Our free training The Mindset of a High-Performance Employee training may be a good starting point for you.
+Our free training The My Career, My Choice training may be a good starting point for you.

 If you aren't prepared to get clear about your impact, then you probably shouldn't bother reading the rest of the article.
 Because following the steps below, may give you a degree of success.
 But the minute it gets tough, you'll probably find yourself backing off and thinking it is too much trouble.